Ruchi479/README-Generator/Readme.md

-# Readme Generator
+# **Readme Generator**

   ![License](https://img.shields.io/badge/license-Apache%202.0-red.svg)

-  ##ProjectDescription
+  ## ProjectDescription
-  This is a command line interface (CLI) application that creates a well, structured readme file based on user inputs.
+  This project aims to allow the user to create a README.md file using the integrated terminal, node.js, npm inquirer and file system.

-  ##Table of Contents:
+  ## Table of Contents:
   * [ProjectDescription](#ProjectDescription)
   * [Installation](#Installation)
   * [Usage](#Usage)